 - Do abdominal and breathing exercises: while opening the lungs inhale and push as you exhale.
 Use the diaphragm to push the stool in a natural way while the sphincters open.

 If you have trouble going to the loo, it is very important that you add foods containing fibre to your diet, especially those with high inulin.
 Foods like whole foods, vegetables, fruits and specifically foods such as flaxseed, oat bran and wheat, psyllium seeds, soaked prunes, spinach, sprouted wheat bread, etc.

 You can give yourself an abdominal massage by circling the area clockwise.
 If you are pregnant or have a very acute constipation, do not try these massages.

 All these methods are natural and will not do you any harm, but if you go more than a week without going to the loo, see your doctor for advice on what to do.

-If you'd like to read similar articles to The Best Home Remedies for Constipation, we recommend you browse around our Diseases & secondary effects category.
+If you want to read similar articles to The Best Home Remedies for Constipation, we recommend you visit our Diseases & secondary effects category.